edgedelta/docs/docs/basic-onboarding.md

 ***

-### Option 2: Verify Agent Deployment in the Streaming Data Service
+### Option 2: Verify Agent Deployment in the Target Software Platform

 1. Log in to the configured streaming destination \(Output\) platform, such as Splunk, Sumo Logic, Datadog, New Relic, etc.
 2. Identify the appropriate source metadata to query for incoming Edge Delta data.
 This source should match the source configuration details provided in the configuration file, such as HTTPs Endpoint, HEC endpoint, API URL, etc.